How Does Alcohol Affect The Way You Look?

 Snoring.
 Drinking alcohol can make you snore loudly.
 It relaxes the muscles in your body including the tissue in your throat, mouth and nose, which can stop air flowing smoothly and is more likely to vibrate, causing you to snore.
 If you are drinking alcohol, try to avoid it too close to bedtime.
 Give your body time to process the alcohol you had before you try to go to sleep.
 On average, it takes an hour for your body to process one standard drink, but this can vary widely from person to person.

 LivaTone Plus is a more powerful formula that can support liver function when there are more chronic liver problems.
-LivaTone Plus combines the proven doses of St Mary’s Thistle with the benefits of Turmeric and Selenium.
+LivaTone Plus combines the proven doses of St Mary’s Thistle with the benefits of Selenium.
 It also contains all the B vitamins and the amino acid Taurine as well as the antioxidant vitamins C and E. LivaTone Plus is designed to support the step one and two detoxification pathways in the liver.

-Glutamine Plus can help support efficient brain function along with Tyrosine Mood Food as Tyrosine is necessary for the manufacture of dopamine and noradrenaline, which are required for concentration, alertness, memory and a happy stable mood.
+Glutamine can help support efficient brain function along with Tyrosine Mood Food as Tyrosine is necessary for the manufacture of dopamine and noradrenaline, which are required for concentration, alertness, memory and a happy stable mood.

 Magnesium is known as The Great Relaxer and may assist in the reduction of stress, nervous tension, anxiety and sleeplessness.

 Glicemic Balance Capsules aid in the metabolism of carbohydrates and supports insulin function and is helpful in curbing sugar and carbohydrate cravings when you are detoxing from alcohol.

 The above statements have not been evaluated by the FDA and are not intended to diagnose, treat or prevent any disease.